 - Enteroaggregative E. coli (EAEC)

-(these do not cross the placenta because FcRn only mediates the transfer of IgG), plus the fact that the body recognises as self the K1 antigen, as it resembles the cerebral glicopeptides, this leads to a severe meningitis in the neonates.
+It is produced by a serotype of Escherichia coli that contains a capsular antigen called K1.
+The colonisation of the newborn's intestines with these strains, that are present in the mother's vagina, lead to bacteraemia, which leads to meningitis.
+And because of the absence of the IgM antibodies from the mother (these do not cross the placenta because FcRn only mediates the transfer of IgG), plus the fact that the body recognises as self the K1 antigen, as it resembles the cerebral glicopeptides, this leads to a severe meningitis in the neonates.

 Escherichia coli basic characteristics